Duncanma/Blog/content/Blog/2003-11-22-new-c-home-page-design-up-on-msdn.md

-We&#8217;ve been playing with some new developer center home page designs, and we decided to update the C# site first.
-Check it out at <a href="http://msdn.microsoft.com/vcsharp/" target="_blank">http://msdn.microsoft.com/vcsharp/</a> and let me know what you think&#8230;
+We've been playing with some new developer center home page designs, and we decided to update the C# site first.
+Check it out at [http://msdn.microsoft.com/vcsharp/](http://msdn.microsoft.com/vcsharp/" target="_blank) and let me know what you think...

-Of special interest to the blogging folks, notice that my blog is right on the home page&#8230; so expect regular C# updates feeding through weblogs.asp.net right onto MSDN.
+Of special interest to the blogging folks, notice that my blog is right on the home page... so expect regular C# updates feeding through weblogs.asp.net right onto MSDN.